cchdo/cruise_report_2022_p02w/rosette.rst

 11401 - Bottle 13 leaking from bottom during sampling on deck.
 Changed o-ring.

 11501 - Bottle 19 lanyard caught in top of bottle 20.
-Remade lanyard and further adjusted bottle 19.
+Remade lanyard and further adjusted bottle 19 by lowering to original height.

 11601 - Bio cast.
 No issues noted.